Zero-Shot Self-Supervised Learning for MRI Reconstruction: Introduction

-While such database learning strategies offer improved reconstruction quality, acquisition of large datasets may not often be feasible.
-In some MRI applications involving time-varying physiological processes, dynamic information such as time courses of signal changes, contrast-related uptake or breathing patterns may differ substantially between subjects, making it difficult to generate high-quality databases of sufficient size for the aforementioned strategies.
-Furthermore, database training, in general, brings along concerns about generalization \cite{eldar2017challenges, KnollfastMRIChallenge}.
-In particular, measurement system parameters such as undersampling pattern or acceleration rates used in training may not match the unseen test dataset \cite{Knoll_TL}.
-Moreover, the test data may have different imaging contrast, SNR, or anatomical features compared to the training database, which may lead to sub-optimal reconstruction \cite{Knoll_TL, fastmri_2ndChallenge}.
-Finally, training datasets may lack examples of rare and/or subtle pathologies, increasing the risk of generalization failure \cite{Knoll_TL, KnollfastMRIChallenge}.
+While such database learning strategies offer improved reconstruction quality, acquisition of large datasets may often be infeasible.
+In some MRI applications involving time-varying physiological processes, dynamic information such as time courses of signal changes, contrast uptake or breathing patterns may differ substantially between subjects, making it difficult to generate high-quality databases of sufficient size for the aforementioned strategies.
+Furthermore, database training, in general, brings along concerns about robustness and generalization \citep{eldar2017challenges, KnollfastMRIChallenge}.
+In MRI reconstruction, this may exhibit itself when there are mismatches between training and test datasets in terms of image contrast, sampling pattern, SNR, vendor, and anatomy.
+While it is imperative to have high-quality reconstructions that can be used to correctly identify lesions/disease for \emph{every individual}, the fastMRI transfer track challenge shows that pretrained models fail to generalize when applied to patients/scans with different distribution or acquisition parameters, with potential for misdiagnosis \citep{fastmri_2ndChallenge}.
+Finally, training datasets may lack examples of rare and/or subtle pathologies, increasing the risk of generalization failure \citep{Knoll_TL, KnollfastMRIChallenge}.

-In this work, we tackle these challenges associated with database training, and propose zero-shot SSDU (ZS-SSDU), which performs scan-specific training of PG-DLR without any external training database.
-Succinctly, ZS-SSDU splits acquired measurements into three types of disjoint sets, which are respectively used only in the PG-DLR neural network, in defining the training loss, and in establishing a stopping strategy to avoid overfitting.
-In cases where a database-pretrained network is available, ZS-SSDU leverages transfer learning for improved reconstruction quality and reduced computational complexity.
+In this work, we tackle these challenges associated with database training, and propose a zero-shot self-supervised learning (ZS-SSL) approach, which performs subject-specific training of PG-DLR without any external training database.
+Succinctly, ZS-SSL partitions the acquired measurements into three types of disjoint sets, which are respectively used only in the PG-DLR neural network, in defining the training loss, and in establishing a stopping strategy to avoid overfitting.
+Thus, our training is both self-supervised and self-validated.
+In cases where a database-pretrained network is available, ZS-SSL leverages transfer learning (TL) for improved reconstruction quality and reduced computational complexity.

+Our contributions can be summarized as follows: \begin{itemize} \item We propose a zero-shot self-supervised method for learning subject-specific DL MRI reconstruction from a single undersampled dataset without any external training database. \item We provide a well-defined methodology for determining stopping criterion to avoid over-fitting in contrast to other single-image training approaches \citep{Ulyanov_2018_CVPR}.